 Wildlife management practices are integrated with timber management practices to provide quality wildlife habitat and hunting opportunities.
 These management practices provide substantial open land habitats and stimulate excellent browse production.

 Any individual interested in hunting the Lake Greeson Wildlife Management Area must contact the Arkansas Game and Fish Commission, http://www.agfc.com/ to obtain applicable permits.
-The Arkansas Game and Fish Commission is the primary regulatory agency for hunting in the
+The Arkansas Game and Fish Commission is the primary regulatory agency for hunting in the state of Arkansas.